conorgilmer/MathNotes/README.md

 # Math Notes
 Ok ok it is an excuse to use LaTeX especially the maths stuff..
+Really its broken into two documents one the theory and the other a one(or two) page of formulas

 Notes for GMAT mathematics
 - Geometry